Innovative Cross-sector Collaborations and Multi-stakeholder Initiatives

 Social Enterprise Alliance, San Francisco Bay Area Chapter

-Entrepreneurs, investors, and other leaders across sectors are realizing that social and financial returns are not mutually exclusive.
-Organizations, products, and services can use the marketplace to have positive impacts in the community.
-New social movements, media, and technology are causing and enabling tremendous shifts in legislation, the workplace, and the marketplace: our communities are awakening to the opportunity of an impact-driven economy.
+Entrepreneurs, investors, and leaders across sectors and generations are realizing that financial and social returns are not mutually exclusive.
+Organizations, products, and services can use the marketplace for delivering positive impacts to our communities.
+New social movements, media, and technology are causing and enabling tremendous shifts in legislation, the workplace, and the marketplace: an awakening to the opportunity of an impact-driven economy.

-The commitment of SEA/SFBay is to facilitate a participatory platform for collective impact, with the vision of a San Francisco Bay Area where everyone has the opportunity to invest, start, partner, work, and purchase from businesses that benefit communities.
+SEA/SFBay facilitates participatory events for collective impact, with the vision of a San Francisco Bay Area where everyone has the opportunity to invest, start, partner, work, and purchase from businesses that benefit communities.
 Our mission is to take a purposeful, inclusive, and innovative approach for convening leaders from all sectors, ages, and stages to benefit social enterprises, the communities they impact, and the social enterprise movement at large.
-Join us!

 We are an official chapter of Social Enterprise Alliance, the largest network of social enterprises in North America with a 15‐year history of field leadership, a national network of over 1,000 members, and a local footprint of 13 chapters in 11 states.
 Members include top practitioners, leading thinkers, investors, public policy leaders and a wide range of service providers.